sdimi/average-word2vec/README.md

 The newsgroup dataset was retrieved via its [helper function](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_20newsgroups.html) from the Python library scikit-learn .
 The pre-trained word2vec model is available [here](https://code.google.com/archive/p/word2vec/).
 In order to process the model, the gensim library was used.

 > :warning: **Progress in NLP (2021 Update):** Word2vec was a very popular method a couple of years ago but the area is moving very fast.
 You might be better off using more recent frameworks such as [BERT](https://github.com/google-research/bert), [Transformers](https://github.com/huggingface/transformers), and [Spacy](https://spacy.io/).
-Word2vec is still a good choice though for _context-indepedent_ language modeling ([see differences](https://qph.fs.quoracdn.net/main-qimg-c92484e9249d0bcf7c2872c3514523d2)).
+Word2vec is still a good choice though for _context-independent_ language modeling ([see differences](https://qph.fs.quoracdn.net/main-qimg-c92484e9249d0bcf7c2872c3514523d2)).

 ### How to cite our papers